William0210/AIML25Exam/README.md

 # Step 2: Data.py
 # Use the data.py file to access the UC Irvine SMS Spam Collection dataset

-# Step 3: Run BERT, BoW, LogisticRegression or NaiveBayes
+# Step 3: Run BERT, LogisticRegression or NaiveBayes
-# Run any of the 4 ML models to extract a classification report and confusion matrix
+# Run any of the 3 ML models to extract a classification report and confusion matrix